Oman - Country Commercial Guide

 Vision 2040, Oman’s long-term development plan, calls for the enhancement of national technical capabilities, the construction of vital ICT infrastructure, and the improvement of e-government services.
 The government has prioritized the development of ICT and the sector is well positioned for growth in the years ahead.
 Several U.S. firms are at the forefront of ICT development in Oman.

 The Ministry of Transport, Communications, and Information Technology (MTCIT) oversees national IT infrastructure projects and e-government initiatives.
 The Telecommunications Regulatory Authority provides considerable oversight and policy guidance, most notably in the deployment of Oman’s 5G networks.
-The Oman Technology Fund has invested in local companies that developed online auction, marketplace, and teaching platforms, among others.
+The Oman Technology Fund has invested in local companies that developed online auction, marketplace, and teaching platforms.

 Omantel and Ooredoo are Oman’s two main telecommunications providers.
 A third operator, Vodafone, entered the market in 2022.
-Oman’s price-sensitive market has increased the appeal of low-cost options from untrusted vendors such as Huawei, but telecommunications providers have demonstrated interest in diversifying their 5G commercial partnerships.
+Oman’s price-sensitive market has increased the appeal of low-cost options from untrusted vendors, but telecommunications providers have demonstrated interest in diversifying their 5G commercial partnerships.

-Oman is building the ICT infrastructure to reduce the digital divide through its National Broadband Strategy, which envisions providing broadband service to more than 90 percent of urban areas by 2030, with overall penetration reaching 75 percent.
+Oman is building the ICT infrastructure to reduce the digital divide through its National Broadband Strategy, which envisions providing high-speed broadband service to 95 percent of the population by 2024.

 Leading Sub-Sectors